zfl1rice/strava-training-planner/docs/resume-readiness-audit.md

+> Historical milestone / design record.
+For current behavior and setup, start with the [documentation index](README.md) and [architecture](architecture.md).

 # Local product audit — 2026-09-07

 Before implementation: clean main, one local commit ahead of origin (`d54c08d refined AI`).
 Its push was blocked by automatic approval review; this task does not retry it.